NVlabs/NVBit/README.md

-# You can download NVBit at https://github.com/NVlabs/NVBit/releases
+# NVBit is released as an artifact via github, you can download it at: https://github.com/NVlabs/NVBit/releases

 # You can find NVBit's paper, published at the IEEE MICRO 2019 conference, at https://github.com/NVlabs/NVBit/releases/download/v1.0/MICRO_19_NVBit.pdf